stfc/PSyclone/tutorial/nemo_hands_on/3_nemo_openmp/README.md

 The supplied `Makefile` processes the mini-app with PSyclone using the supplied `omp_trans.py` transformation script.
 Before we do anything else, let's take a look at the script.
-There are three key differences compared to the script we used to introduce profiling in previous
+There are three key differences compared to the script we used to introduce profiling in the previous
 tutorial:

  1. the script uses the `OMPParallelLoopTrans` transformation which